MineTrax/minetrax.github.io/docs/upgrade.md

 |<b>1.0.7-alpha</b>|<b>1.0.5-alpha</b>|✅|`8.1`|`1.16`, `1.17`, `1.18`, `1.19`|

+You can update your Web using either Automatic or Manual method.

 ## Automatic Upgrading Web
 Using this mode all you have to do is take latest pull and run a script.
 ```